Damien Perquis: Nottingham Forest

 On 22 July 2016, Perquis signed a two-year deal with Nottingham Forest.
 On 27 August 2016, he scored his first goal for the club in a 3–1 home win against Leeds United.
 On 24 July 2017, Perquis and Nottingham Forest agreed to mutually terminate his contract at the club.

 Gazélec Ajaccio

-In 2017, he moved to Gazélec Ajaccio in the French third tier, where he played for two years.
+In 2017, Perquis moved to Gazélec Ajaccio in the Ligue 2, where he played for two years.

 International career

-In December 2008, he declared his interest in playing for the Polish national team.
+In December 2008, he declared his interest in playing for the Poland national team.
 Franciszek Smuda, manager of Poland, confirmed that information in July 2010.
-In January 2011, it was reported that Perquis had filed his citizenship application papers.
-However, his family had lost some required documents, and Smuda had to request that the Polish president Bronislaw Komorowski approve his application.
+In January 2011, it was reported that Perquis had filed his application for confirmation of citizenship.
+However, his family had lost some required documents, and Perquis resigned for applying for confirmation of citizenship.
+Smuda had to request that the Polish president Bronislaw Komorowski approve his application for citizenship.
 Perquis received Polish citizenship on 1 September 2011.

 On 6 September 2011, Perquis made his international debut during a 2–2 friendly draw against Germany in Gdańsk.
 He scored his first goal on 26 May 2012, in a 1–0 friendly win against Slovakia.
 He was selected to the final squad for the UEFA Euro 2012.